bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 This has been removed, too.
 Now, use the :code:`AppFixuter#config`` API to define the exact configuration which you like to override in your test case.

-Ivy Files has all of the existing environments in its path.
-The existing environment definitions all stay at their location.
+Ivy Files have the environment name in their path.
+The existing files all stay at their current path.
 All new files will be saved in the :code:`Default` environment.
-Later on, we intend to redesign the path of a single file completely.
+Later on, we intend to redesign the path of files completely to remove the environment dependency.

 MsSQL Server Database